robdmc/gistfinder/README.md

 ```

 # Usage
-You must first configure gisthub to allow it access to your github account.
+You must first configure github to allow it access to your github account.
 Doing so will store your github username and access token locally to
 ` ~/.config/gistfinder/github_auth.json`.
 (See below for details)